Kidney stones - what to ask your doctor

 Can I take medicines to keep kidney stones from coming back?

-What surgeries can be done to treat my kidney stones?
+What surgeries or other procedures can be done to treat my kidney stones?

 What tests can be done to find out why I get kidney stones?